ahoymarcus/nextjs-myjs-tech-blog/articles/it-governance-and-management-overview-2022-03-27.md

 4. **Adding too many columns**: the diagram should be clear and simple, adding only key tasks.
     4.1.
 So, do not add administrative tasks, like team meetings, for example.
 5. **Mixing up the persons who is responsible, and person who should be accountable for**: the person designated as 'responsible' for some task should not be also 'accountable' for that same task.
     5.1.
-Besides, this add a layer of compliance to the tool.
+Besides, this same caution into adding a separation between the ownership and the participation within a process/task serves also to bring a layer of compliance to the tool.
 6. **Too many assignments given to one stakeholder**: this can lead to performance issues.
 7. **There can be no empty cells left behind**: since the tool aims to bring key tasks, there should not be important element unsigned in terms of responsabilities in the task/project document.
 8. **Clear aggrements**: there should be clear aggrement about the responsabilities taken in the document.

 ### Project Management Office (PMO)

-Project Management Office (PMO) is a new feature in governance and management that aims to be a link or bridge in an organization between the strategic departments and the production departments responsible for projects/services.
+The **Project Management Office (PMO)** is a new feature in governance and management that aims to be a link or bridge in an organization between the strategic departments and the production departments responsible for projects/services.

 It brings effort to create a professional structure that can manage and monitor projects and tasks, and even devise standardization or applying tools and methods to support the production teams, while stays connceted to the strategic demands from the stakeholder.